Blquinn/hugoblog/content/posts/webdev/how-i-created-this-website.md

 I've spent a lot of time weighing options of different technologies to build my blog with.
 These days there are so many options it can get pretty overwhelming.
 You have hundreds of different languages, frameworks and hosting providers and trying to choose the *best* one is pretty much impossible.

-I've basically stumbled upon a few different technologies which satisfy my needs / wants for my blog setup.
+I've stumbled upon a few different technologies which satisfy my needs and wants for my blogging setup.

 The source code for this blog is available on [my github](https://github.com/Blquinn/hugoblog).